 Speed Up Recording Time

-If the video platform supports playback speed controls, play the video at 1.25x or 1.5x speed while recording.
-VidNotes will still transcribe accurately, and you will save time.
+If the platform allows, play at 1.25x or 1.5x while recording.
+VidNotes still transcribes accurately and you save time.

-Record multiple lectures back-to-back, then import them all to VidNotes at once.
-The app processes them in sequence automatically.
+Record back-to-back, then import them all at once.
+VidNotes processes them in sequence.

 Use Flashcards for Spaced Repetition

-After transcribing, use VidNotes' auto-generated flashcards in your spaced repetition study system (Anki, Quizlet, or VidNotes' built-in flashcard review).
+After transcribing, plug the auto-generated flashcards into your spaced repetition system (Anki, Quizlet, or VidNotes' built-in review).

 Organize by Course

-VidNotes lets you create folders and tag transcripts.
-Organize your transcribed lectures by course name or topic for easy reference later.
+VidNotes does folders and tags.
+Group transcribed lectures by course or topic for easy reference.

 Export for Notion or Obsidian

-Export VidNotes transcripts as Markdown files and import them into Notion, Obsidian, Roam Research, or any other note-taking system.
+Export VidNotes transcripts as Markdown into Notion, Obsidian, Roam Research, or any other note system.

 Legal and Ethical Considerations